acmepjz/meandmyshadow/docs/ScriptAPI.md

 Get or set the random seed, which is a string.
 This is mainly used when you want the pseudo-random number to be reproducible even between each plays.

+NOTE: This should only contains alphanumeric characters.
+Other characters will be filtered out.